Digital sourcing policies

 Back to top

-The Digital Sourcing Consider First Policy consultation paper proposes a policy that will help agencies make more considered investment decisions, and is backed by 4 principles:
+The Digital Sourcing Consider First Policy, which came into effect 1 July 2019, helps agencies make more considered investment decisions, and is backed by 5 principles:

 Digital Sourcing Panels Policy

-The Digital Sourcing Panels Policy will encourage competition and make using panels easier and clearer.
+The Digital Sourcing Panels Policy, which came into effect 1 July 2019, encourages competition and makes using panels easier and clearer.

 Digital Sourcing Fair Criteria Policy